andrewbanchich/forty-jekyll-theme/hobbies.md

 				<header class="major">
 					<h3>Foodie</h3>
 				</header>
 				<p>I'm a gourmand at heart who loves to try all kinds of cuisines.
 Despite this fact, you might be surprised to learn that I grew up as a picky eater.
+A good meal can change my whole day, and I believe you should always treat yourself kindly and eat well.
 I am espeically fond of Italian dishes!</p>
 			</div>
 		</div>
 	</section>